Galway City Attractions

 It is the largest medieval parish church in Ireland in continuous use as a place of worship.
 Among several monuments and memorials, the oldest belongs to a Crusader named Adam Bures, with a marker dating from the 13th century.
 At the roof edge the church is topped off by gargoyles carved as the heads of horses and humans, a manticora and a fierce stone lion.

-Experience the magic of Galway Bay Boat Tours, a family run business where you can choose from sailing adventures, heritage tours, themed evening excursions, boat picnics and a lobster safari tour.
-Meet the Oliver family, a team of professional skippers, and listen as they regale you with intriguing tales of the city's rich maritime history.
+Experience the magic of Galway Bay Boat Tours, a family run business where you can choose from sailing adventures, heritage tours, themed excursions, boat picnics and a lobster safari tour.
+Cruise along the River Corrib, taking in the sights of the Claddagh, Spanish Arch, and the Long Walk before you cruise around the Port of Galway and Nimmo's Pier, and then head out onto Galway Bay to the rolling hills of the Burren in the distance and the very best of Galway's stunning coastal scenery.
+Meet the Oliver family, a team of professional seafarers, who will entertain you with intriguing tales of local history and Galway's rich maritime history.

 Ireland’s No. 1 Irish Music, Song and Dance Experience with a Contemporary Kick